 Dan has served the Houston Bar and community, acting as the Chairman of the American Diabetes Association, Houston Chapter, participating on other charity boards including the Christus Foundation, Mental Health America, chairing three HBA committees, volunteering as a member of one of the Texas Bar Association’s grievance committees, and contributing as a director of the junior bar.

-Dan was recognized as a Texas “Super Lawyer” in 2019 and each of the 14 years immediately preceding for Commercial Litigation and in 2018 and 2019 as a Top 100 “Super Lawyer” in Houston by Super Lawyers magazine.
+Dan was recognized as a Texas “Super Lawyer” in 2021 and each of the 16 years immediately preceding for Commercial Litigation and was also named a Top 100 “Super Lawyer” in Houston (2018-2019) by Super Lawyers magazine.
 He was also recognized by his peers for inclusion in The Best Lawyers in America® in 2021 and each of the 11 years immediately preceding for Commercial Litigation, Construction Law, and Personal Injury Litigation – Defendants.
 Dan was recommended by Legal 500 US in 2019 for Construction.
 He is Board Certified for Civil Trial by the Texas Board of Legal Specialization.

 Insights View All